-- 6. Go to the extracted directory and then use the rpm -iv .rpm command to run and install all the complementary RPM files.
-The IBM Storage Provider service starts automatically after the installation (for more information, see "Checking and controlling the Spectrum Control service" on page 127) and a new Linux username - ibmsc - is created so that you can use it for the Spectrum Control management operations. - 7.
-Enter chmod +x ibm spectrum control-2.0.1-.bin to authorize the installation of the product BIN file. - 8.
-Enter ./ibm spectrum control-2.0.1-.bin to start the installation. - 9.
+- 7. Enter chmod +x ibm_spectrum_control-2.1.1-.bin to authorize the installation of the product BIN file. - 8.
+Enter ./ibm_spectrum_control-2.1.1-.bin to start the installation. - 9.
 Review the license agreement which is displayed after you run the installation file. - 10.
 Enter 1 to accept the license agreement and complete the installation:

 '''

 Press Enter to continue viewing the license agreement, or enter "1" to accept

 the agreement, "2" to decline it, "3" to print it, "4" to read non-IBM terms,

 or "99" to go back.

+1

 Preparing for new installation...

 Creating system user ibmsc...

 Configuring rsyslog...

 Setting up nginx...

 Generating SSL certificate...

 Configuring postgresql database...

 Creating IBM Spectrum Control user...

 Configuring IBM Spectrum Control...

 Adding iptables rules...

 Starting Celery services...
 [OK]

 Starting Django service...
 [OK]

-NOTE: An initial username 'admin' with an initial password 'adminadmin'
+NOTE: An initial username 'admin' with an initial password 'admin1!'

 has been defined for the initial access (via the CLI or GUI) to the

 IBM Spectrum Control.

 IMPORTANT: To avoid unauthorized access to the IBM Spectrum Control,

 the password for this username should be changed as soon as possible.

 You can control IBM Spectrum Control services using the

 'service ibm_spectrum_control {start|stop|status}' command.

 Installation completed successfully.

 '''

-- 11. If you are using a DS8000 storage array, enter ./ibm_spectrum_control_java_runtime_extension-2.0.0-.bin to install the required Java components for DS8000. - 12.
-Review the license agreement which is displayed after you run the installation file. - 13.
+- 11. If you are using a DS8000 storage array, enter ./ibm_spectrum_control_java_runtime_extension-2.1.0-.bin to install the required Java components for DS8000. - 12.
+Review the license agreement which is displayed after you run the installation file - 13.
 Enter 1 to accept the license agreement and complete the installation:

-'''

-Press Enter to continue viewing the license agreement, or enter "1" to accept

-the agreement, "2" to decline it, "3" to print it, "4" to read non-IBM terms,

-or "99" to go back.
+''' Press Enter to continue viewing the license agreement, or enter "1" to accept the agreement, "2" to decline it, "3" to print it, "4" to read non-IBM terms, or "99" to go back.

 Stopping Django service ...
 [OK]

 Stopping Celery services ...
 [OK]

-Starting DS8000 proxy....[OK]
+Starting DS8000 proxy.....[OK]

 Starting Celery services ...
 [OK]

 Starting Django service ...
 [OK]

 Installation completed successfully.

 '''

-14. To avoid unauthorized access to Spectrum Control, it is strongly recommended to change the default password for the 'ibmsc' user as soon as possible, as described in "CLI - Switching to 'IBMSC' user mode" on page 70.
+14. To avoid unauthorized access to Spectrum Control, it is strongly recommended to change the default password for the 'ibmsc' user as soon as possible, as described in "CLI - Switching to 'IBMSC' user mode" on page 72.